srpablino/FP-PSP-SERVER/LIQUIBASE.md

 If you are interested in know how to generate a change log file you can follow this [link](http://www.liquibase.org/documentation/command_line.html).

 ## Update and existing database
 Changes are made using "change sets".
-Each changeSet tag must be uniquely identified by the combination of the “id” and "author" tag, otherwise Liquibase will skip the changes unless we explicitly tell him not to.
+Each changeSet tag must be uniquely identified by the combination of the “id” and "author" tag.
+If the combination of "id" and "author" its not unique, Liquibase will skip our changeset unless we explicitly tell him not to.

 ### Liquibase Formatted SQL